icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Managed accounts for Django](https://github.com/django-oscar/django-oscar-accounts) - A 'managed account' is an allocation of money that can be debited and credited.

-- [Triple‐entry accounting with blockchain: How far have we come?](https://sci-hub.st/10.1111/acfi.12556) - “Triple‐entry accounting is a new and a more efficient way to address fundamental trust and transparency issues that plague current accounting systems.
-Triple‐entry accounting with blockchain, when properly implemented, can fundamentally improve accounting.”
+- [Triple‐entry accounting with Blockchain: How far have we come?](https://sci-hub.st/10.1111/acfi.12556) - “Triple‐entry accounting is a new and a more efficient way to address fundamental trust and transparency issues that plague current accounting systems.
+Triple‐entry accounting with Blockchain, when properly implemented, can fundamentally improve accounting.”

 ### Currencies